 dogs and other endangered animals as well as nearly two hundred

 Khao Lak stretches across several long scenic strips of stunning golden sandy beaches along the upper Andaman coastline.
 The region here is most famous for its spectacular scenery of steep rainforested ridges that extend down to the winding coast.
 You can relax on the beach, take an elephant trek to one of the national parks waterfalls or dive among coral reef at the nearby Similan Islands.
-Read More...
+Find Out More...

 Khao Phra Taew National Park is located just four kilometres or two and a half miles east of Thalang on Phuket in southern Thailand.
 It's the island's last

 main outpost and primary evergreen rain forest.
 Within the park are two delightful waterfalls.
-Ton Sai waterfall to the west of the park is the prettiest and near Bang Pae waterfall to the east is the Gibbon Rehabilitation Center.
+Ton Sai waterfall to the west of the park is the prettiest and near Bang Pae waterfall to the east is the Gibbon Rehabilitation Centre.

 comprises of a group of 42 islands spread over a portion of the Gulf of Thailand west of Ko Samui.
 The region was once